Bianca Maria Visconti: Marriage

-On 7 November 1441, Filippo Maria issued a decree reducing the rights of his vassals, Francesco included.
+On 7 November 1441, Filippo Maria issued a decree reducing the rights of his vassals, Sforza included.
 The latter preferred to establish himself in the safer territory of Venetia, in the hamlet of Sanguinetto.
-In the same years Francesco and Bianca Maria were invited to Venice by the doge of Venice, Francesco Foscari.
+In the same years, Sforza and Visconti were invited to Venice by the doge of Venice, Francesco Foscari.
 Shortly thereafter, news that Piccinino was menacing Sforza's possessions in the Marche reached the city.
-Bianca Maria then accompanied her husband to Rimini, where they were guests of Sigismondo Pandolfo Malatesta, in Gradara and then in Jesi.
-Here she remained in the castle while Francesco led the military operations against Piccinino.
-In 1442 Bianca Maria (then 17 years old) was named regent of the Marche.
-This choice may seem surprising, but numerous contemporary chronicles state that Bianca Maria had repeatedly proven her skills in administration and diplomacy.
-As for the ducal couple's personal relationship, if it is certain that Francesco had strong feelings towards Bianca Maria, it is also true that he was frequently unfaithful to her.
-Bianca Maria usually reacted with nonchalance.
+Visconti then accompanied her husband to Rimini, where they were guests of Sigismondo Pandolfo Malatesta, in Gradara and then in Jesi.
+Here she remained in the castle while Sforza led the military operations against Piccinino.
+In 1442, Visconti (then 17 years old) was named regent of the Marche; contemporary chronicles state that Visconti had repeatedly proven her skills in administration and diplomacy.
+While Sforza was unfaithful to Visconti, she usually reacted to his infidelity with nonchalance.
 On one occasion, however, in 1443, one of her husband's mistresses disappeared and was killed in dubious circumstances.

-In 1442 Francesco was excommunicated.
-Four years later, ill and declining, Filippo Maria Visconti approached Francesco for a reconciliation.
-The latter, however, remained distrustful, and, despite Bianca Maria's pleading, preferred to concentrate on the defense of his territories, menaced by Papal troops.
+In 1442, Sforza was excommunicated.
+Four years later, ill and declining, Filippo Maria Visconti approached Sforza for a reconciliation.
+The latter, however, remained distrustful, and, despite Visconti's pleading, preferred to concentrate on the defense of his territories, menaced by Papal troops.
 In 1447 Sforza, feeling more confident, accepted the position of lieutenant of the Duchy of Milan, but Visconti, jealous and suspicious after the popularity of Sforza in Milan, soon changed his mind.
 At the same time the new Pope, Nicholas V, demanded the restitution of Jesi.
-It was a very difficult time for Francesco and Bianca Maria.